 No messy impressions here!
 Lengthy, uncomfortable crown and bridge procedures are a thing of the past, because Dr. Hall employs the CEREC 3-D impression system.

-The procedure is simple: An intra-oral camera takes a digital scan of your teeth and the image is converted to a 3-D model on the computer.
-Dr. Hall uses this to design the restoration work needed, and the computer sends the data to a milling machine at a lab.
-A ceramic block matching your tooth shade is placed in the milling machine and the restoration is finished.
+The procedure is simple: An intra-oral camera takes a digital scan of your teeth.
+Then, we convert the image to a 3-D model on the computer.
+Dr. Hall uses this to design the restoration work you need.
+The computer sends the data to a milling machine at a dental lab.
+There, they place a ceramic block matching your tooth shade in the milling machine to create the restoration.
 All that's left is ensuring proper fit, polishing and bonding.
-Bottom line: The 3-D CEREC method is an advanced and economical technology that dental professionals and patients alike appreciate.
+Bottom line: The 3-D CEREC method is a modern and economical system that dental professionals and patients alike appreciate.

 Frequently Asked Questions

 When you have a damaged or missing tooth, your dental health is at risk.
 A damaged tooth can lead to toothaches and an imbalance in your bite pattern.
 While a missing tooth can cause teeth shifting and negatively affect your speaking or chewing capabilities.
 To resolve these issues, we offer dental crowns and dental bridges to help restore your mouth and oral health.
 If you suspect you may have dental damage, Dr. Hall is here to help you decide what kind of tooth repair you will need to renew your smile.

 A dental crown is a prosthetic tooth that takes the place of your natural tooth.
 Your dentist will shave down your natural tooth to its core so that the crown can take its place.
 This protects your natural tooth without requiring a tooth extraction.
 The crown itself is custom to your needs.
 Our dentist will color-match it to your surrounding teeth to blend in seamlessly.
 We will fully restore the natural look of your tooth.
 Crowns can also accompany other treatment options, like to support a dental bridge or cap a dental implant.